trycrmr/100-days-of-code/log.md

 - Organized the codebase into different component, container, and App directories
 - Created an AWS Amplify User Pool to use with this React voting app and added the configs to the codebase
 - Configured React Router and validated it worked as expected
-- Attempted to write tests, but was surprised to his an issue with testing the Hooks library I had used, so tabled this.
+- Attempted to write tests, but was surprised to hit an issue with testing the Hooks library I had used, so tabled this.
 - Sent test emails from SES and they worked, so that's nice.
-Not sure why I had such trouble the other day
+Not sure why I had such trouble the other day.

 **Thoughts:** React app is getting all organized and configured!
 Today was a nice mix of learning and accomplishing things.
 At this point, I'm stepping through all the appropriate configurations to make for a client-side application: How can this be tested, how can styles be organized, how do I want to organize things, how do I handle configs, etc. .
 The only question of those that I punted on was writing tests.
 I bumped into an issue where Jest didn't understand the export syntax the custom hook was using.
 I don't know why this was.
 It was able to understand the same syntax from other components.
 When I attempted to add the configs to fix things to the package.json, Create React App let me know that particular Jest configuration was not allowed to be managed unless I ejected my React application from Create React App's configs.
 I'm not ready to do that because I don't want to mess with build tooling configs too much.
 This app is for validating I can build a thing that uses AWS Amplify, Cognito, SQS, and DynamoDB to handle global scale writes.
 I'd rather get through this client-side application portion ASAP in favor of the architecture work.